Axway/amplify-central/content/en/docs/amplify_relnotes/20220729_ampc_agents_relnotes.md

 The following new features and enhancements are available in this update:

-* **Consumer insights metrics**: the traceability agent enriches the metrics data with information related to the marketplace (product / resource / subscription / quota / application) to help the Consumer filtering his data in the Consumer insights screens.
+* **Consumer insights metrics**: the Traceability Agent enriches the metrics data with information related to the Marketplace (product / resource / subscription / quota / application) to help the consumer filter data in the Consumer Insights screens.

 ### Amplify Gateway agents enhancements